mraphael2101/RESTAssured_Fmwk_Testing_Web_Services_APIs/README.md

 # RESTAssured_Fmwk_Testing_Web_Services_APIs
-Functional automation for API testing using the RESTAssured framework
+Functional automation for API testing using the Rest-Assured framework

-Please ensure that you add the below jar files to the build path before running the project testng-6.9.4.jar rest-assured-3.1.0.jar commons-codec-1.9.jar
+Please ensure that you add the below jar files to the classpath before running the project testng-6.9.4.jar rest-assured-3.1.0.jar commons-codec-1.9.jar